ETFs vs. Index Mutual Funds

 The difference between NAV and market price for an ETF won't ever be very high because institutional arbitrageurs are able to either create or redeem shares of the ETF using the underlying stocks.
 This tends to drive the ETF price back towards its NAV.
 However, this tracking error is likely to be higher for ETFs which hold less liquid securities (e.g., emerging markets stocks).

-bulletApparently, you can only buy/sell ETFs in whole share lots.
-In other words, while you can buy exactly $5,849.23 of some mutual fund, you can't necessarily buy that much in an ETF — you have to buy whole shares (not fractional shares).
-This isn't a big deal, you just have a bit less flexibility and there may be a little more "cash-drag" in your account if you use ETFs instead of mutual funds.
+- Generally, you can only buy/sell ETFs in whole share lots.
+In other words, while you can buy exactly $5,849.23 of some mutual fund, you can't necessarily buy that much in an ETF—you may have to buy whole shares (not fractional shares).
+This isn't a big deal—you just have a bit less flexibility and there may be a little more "cash-drag" in your account if you use ETFs instead of mutual funds.
 But then again, ETFs tend to hold lesser amounts of cash themselves (since they don't have to keep cash on hand to meet cash redemptions, as do mutual funds).

 We believe the information provided here to be useful and accurate at the time it is written.
 Information contained herein has been obtained from sources believed to be reliable, but is not guaranteed.